 M.D.s and D.O.s

-Medical Doctors (M.D.s) and Doctors of Osteopathy (D.O.s) are physicians who are licensed to practice medicine.
+Medical Doctors, known as M.D.s, and Doctors of Osteopathy, or D.O.s, are physicians who are licensed to practice medicine.
 The main difference is in the type of four-year medical school they attend (medical or osteopathic).
 Following medical school, both obtain graduate medical education through internships and residencies.
 Like M.D.s, D.O.s may choose to practice in any specialty area.
 Each must pass similar examinations for licensure and board-certification.

 Nurse Practitioners and Physician Assistants

 Many primary care physicians also use "midlevel" care providers to help take care of their patients.
 "Midlevel" is a term used to describe nurse practitioners and physician assistants who are trained to care for patients under the supervision of a physician.
 They are licensed to provide care, as well as order diagnostic tests or prescribe many medications.

 Nurse practitioners complete a registered nursing degree program as part of a bachelor's degree.
 In addition, each has a master's degree from an accredited nurse practitioner program.
 Each physician assistant also has a bachelor's degree and completes a master's level degree in a physician's assistant program.
 Physician assistants may specialize in many fields of medicine including family medicine.